atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 [[§F216]({{ site.baseurl }}/aba/#aba-f216)]

-In this document ″ symbol represents “inches” and ′ symbol represents "feet".
-Some images are labeled with notes, these labeled images are prefaced “begin image notes” and end with “end image notes”. {: .sr-only }
+{: .sr-only } In this document ″ symbol represents “inches” and ′ symbol represents “feet”.&nbsp;
+Some images are labeled with notes, these labeled images are prefaced “begin image notes” and end with “end image notes”.

-The Standards require accessible signs that are used to identify certain accessible elements and spaces.
-Other types of signs, however, including room numbers and room labels, are covered only where they are provided.
+The Standards require accessible signs that are used to identify certain accessible elements and spaces.&nbsp;
+Other types of signs, however, including room numbers and room labels, are covered only where they are provided.&nbsp;
 The Standards address visual and tactile content on signs, where provided.

 The following types of signs are exempt and not required to meet visual and tactile
 requirements: